Engine Overheating

 1999 Buick Century 4 cyl Front Wheel Drive Automatic 180000 miles

-my car hot n cold button goes over to hot then over to cool why?
-Then theres smoke comming from the front right side also.
-Please explain why is this happening?
+my car hot n cold button goes over to hot then over to cool why? then theres smoke comming from the front right side also. please explain why is this happening?

-Tuesday, April 4th, 2017 AT 8:01 PM (Merged)
+Apr 4, 2017 at 8:01 PM (Merged)

 ERNEST CLARK